bcgov/nr-funbucks/README.md

   $ nr-funbucks gen -s <value> [-l] [-a <value>] [-c <value>] [-m]

 FLAGS
-  -a, --app=<value>         app to limit rendering to -c, --context=<value>...  [default: ] context override.
-Examples: appPathJq//tmp/jq, deploy_1:inputPath//tmp/file
+  -a, --app=<value>         limits output to only this application id -c, --context=<value>...  [default: ] context override.
+Examples: appPathJq//tmp/jq, deploy_1:inputPath//tmp/file -l, --local               render for sending logs to local lambda -m, --multiple            multiple configuration output mode.
+A single Fluent Bit has an upper bound to the number of
+                            filters it can handle.
+Do not combine with oc command.
-  -l, --local               render for local lambda usage -m, --multiple            render output in multiple agents if necessary -s, --server=<value>      (required) server to render the config for
+  -s, --server=<value>      (required) server configuration to render

 DESCRIPTION
   generate fluentbit configuration